RomeCore/RCParsing/README.md

 - [Tutorials, docs and examples](#tutorials-docs-and-examples)
 - [Simple examples](#simple-examples) - The examples that you can copy, paste, run or look!
 	- [A + B](#a--b) - Basic arithmetic expression parser with result calculation.
-	- [JSON](#json) - A complete JSON parser with comments and skipping.
+	- [JSON (with incremental parsing)](#json-with-incremental-parsing) - A complete JSON parser with comments and skipping (with incremental parsing example included).
 	- [Python-like](#python-like) - Demonstrating barrier tokens for indentation.
 	- [JSON token combination](#json-token-combination) - A maximum speed approach for getting values without AST.
 	- [Finding patterns](#finding-patterns) - How to find all occurrences of a rule in a string.
-	- [JSON incremental parsing](#json-incremental-parsing) - How to re-parse just the part of content.
 	- [Errors example](#errors-example) - Just a simple example of how errors look in default and debug modes.
 - [Comparison with other parsing libraries](#comparison-with-other-parsing-libraries)
 - [Benchmarks](#benchmarks)